getodk/docs/src/central-submissions.rst

    .. image:: /img/central-submissions/download-button.png

+If you have any row filters applied to the submission table, those filters will be applied to your download as well.
+You can use this to, for example, download only submissions from a particular month, or only approved submissions.

-Once it completes downloading, you will find one or more files when you extract it:
+Once the archive completes downloading, you will find one or more files when you extract it:

  - A root table :file:`.csv` named after your Form title.
  - Join table :file:`.csv` files representing any repeats you may have in your form, with join columns on the left of each table relating each row to its counterpart in the parent table.
 Each join table is named to reflect its relationship with the others.
 If there is only one :file:`.csv` file, then your form has no repeats.